God is Wonderful in His Saints

 Hilary's episcopate was one long struggle against the Arians.
 As Bishop of Poitiers,

 himself.
-In 355, when reqired to agree to the condemnation of Saint Athanasius passed
+In 355, when required to agree to the condemnation of Saint Athanasius

-by the Council of Milan, Hilary wrote and epistle to Constantius convicting the wrongs
+by the Council of Milan, Hilary wrote an epistle to Constantius condemning the wrongs

 done by the Arians and requesting, among other things, the restoration of the Orthodox